w3c/wot-usecases/USE-CASES/notes.md

 #### Dependencies on WoT- Affected WoT deliverables and/or work items

-List the affected WoT deliverables that have to be changed to enable this use case
+List any WoT deliverables that will have to be changed to enable this use case.

 #### Existing standards from other WGs within W3C